uxlfoundation/oneAPI-spec/roadmap.rst

   - Add first version for sections on programming model, algorithmics
   - Extend numeric tables and data structure sections

+- oneCCL

+  - Update page with API for scale-up
+  - Update page with GPU programming model
+  - Extend page with collective operations

 0.9.0
 -----